-The marginal effects in the private health insurance equation are very small and do not show a significant impact of the variables on the probability of having private health insurance.
-Overall, the highest effect is seen for the geographic indicator, which shows a 10% decrease in living in the East Coast and East Malaysia decreases the propensity to take up private health insurance for 5.9 and 5.3% respectively.
+The marginal effects in the private health insurance equation are very small and do not show much impact of the variables on the probability of having private health insurance.
+Overall, the highest effect is seen for the geographical indicator that show a 10% decrease of living in the East Coast and East Malaysia decreases the taking up of private health insurance for 5.9% and 5.3% respectively.

-The second equation examined the factors affecting hospitalisation at government and private hospitals, conditional on private health insurance ownership.
-We found that individuals with income between RM 700 and RM 999, a group less likely to have private health insurance, are more likely to be admitted to hospitals.
-While those in the higher income category (RM 3,000-RM 4,000 and above RM 5,000) are less likely to be admitted.
-Compared to government employees, private employees and the self-employed are less likely to be admitted to hospitals.
-Notably, level of education and job sector have no significant effect on hospitalisation.
+The second equation examines the factors affecting hospitalisation at government and private hospitals conditional on private health insurance ownership.
+We found that individuals with income between RM700 - RM999 which are less likely to have private health insurance are more likely to be admitted to hospitals.
+While those in the higher income category (RM3,000 - RM4,000 and above RM5,000) are less likely to be admitted.
+As compared to government employees, private employees and the self-employed are less likely to be admitted to hospitals.
+Meanwhile, levels of education and job sector have no significant effect on hospitalisation.

 The demographic indicators show that age has strong effects on hospitalisation.
-Older males (older than 45 years old) and females in the reproductive age (aged 21 to 45 years old) are more likely to be hospitalised than other age groups.
-Compared to the Malays, the Chinese are less likely to be hospitalised, whereas the Indians are more likely to be hospitalised.
-Individuals living on the East Coast and in rural areas bring a positive effect on hospitalisation.
+Older males (aged above 45 years old) and females in the reproductive age (aged 21 to 45 years old) are more likely to be hospitalised.
+As compared to the Malays, the Chinese are less likely to be hospitalised while the Indians are more likely to be hospitalised.
+Individuals living in the East Coast and rural areas bring positive effect on hospitalisation.
 Most importantly, all health condition and lifestyles variables show a positive relationship with hospitalisation.
 Choosing private care also shows a highly significant effect on hospitalisation.
 Finally, the 1996 results show that individuals with private health insurance are 11.3% more likely to visit a hospital.
-This indicates that these individuals seek more care when they get sick, consistent with moral hazard behaviour.
-The effect is only significant, however, at the 10% level.
+This indicates that individuals with health insurance seek more care when they get sick consistent with moral hazard behaviour.
+However the effect is only significant at the 10% level.
 The effect is insignificant in the 2006 data.

 The highest marginal effects in the hospitalisation equation show that a 10% increase in being female aged 21 to 35 years old increases hospitalisation by 14.6%.
-Private care increases hospitalisation by 11.3%, asthma by 7.3%, and diabetes by 6.2%.
+Private care increases hospitalisation by 11.3%, asthma 7.3%, and diabetes 6.2%.

 The rho estimate reported at the end of Table 5 measures the correlation of the residuals from the two models.
-After accounting for the impacts of observable individual heterogeneity and other factors, a negative correlation (-1.83) is found between taking up private health insurance and hospitalisation in 1996.
-This indicates that unobserved characteristics of the sample (or random factors) that endow individuals with a higher a probability of having private health insurance also give them a lower probability of being admitted to hospitals.
-There are potentially important unobserved household characteristics such as family size or number of children that might positively affect the probability of purchasing private health insurance, but at the same time those unobservable also negatively affect hospitalisation.
+After accounting for impacts of observable individual heterogeneity and other factors, there is a negative correlation (-1.83) between the taking up of private health insurance and hospitalisation in 1996, indicating that the unobserved characteristics of the sample (or random factors) that make them have a higher a probability of having private health insurance also make them have a lower probability of being admitted to hospitals.
+There are potentially important unobserved characteristics of households such as family size or number of children that might positively affect the probability of private health insurance buying but at the same time negatively affects hospitalisation.